International first for journalism...

 Find out about our postgraduate open days and see Lincoln for yourself.

 View and download our latest undergraduate and postgraduate publications.

-This is an innovative programme for people who are concerned with human rights and the issues relating to war and peace, and who want to communicate this to a wider public.
+The course is designed to appeal to those who are concerned with human rights and issues relating to war and peace, and who are looking for the opportunity to develop the journalistic skills necessary to communicate this to a wider public.

 Research Areas, Projects & Topics

 - Journalism and Conflict Resolution

 - International Human Rights for Journalists